Lytton Oil Refinery

-Lytton Oil Refinery is an oil refinery in the Brisbane suburb of Lytton in Queensland, Australia.
-It is owned and operated by Ampol.
-It has a capacity of 6.5 billion litres of crude oil per year.
-The facility employs 550 people.
+The Lytton Oil Refinery is a petroleum refinery in the suburb of Lytton in Brisbane, Queensland, Australia.
+It began operations in 1965, and is owned and operated by Ampol Limited.
+It has a capacity of 6.5 billion litres of crude oil per year and a nameplate crude processing capacity of 109,000 barrels per day (bpd).
+In 2021, the facility employed 550 people.

 History

 Lytton refinery started operation in 1965.
 It was established by Ampol on the site of the former Fort Lytton.
 It was almost directly across the Brisbane River from Bulwer Island where Amoco was also building the Bulwer Island Refinery.

 Moonie pipeline

 The Lytton refinery was built at the end of a 191 mi pipeline from the Moonie oilfield.
 It was the first major oil or gas pipeline in Australia.
-Construction started in June 1963 and it was officially opened in May 1964.
+Construction started in June 1963.
+It opened in May 1964.
 It was 10 in diameter.
-The pipeline itself cost A£4,500,000.
+The pipeline cost A£4,500,000.
 Following a leak from the pipeline in the Brisbane suburb of Algester, the pipeline was closed in July 2007.